 - Review real-life case studies with your employees about what happens when online and digital security practices are ignored.

-If you're not updating your equipment, then you're leaving yourself vulnerable.
+If you're not updating your equipment, you're leaving your business vulnerable.

 Audit employee access.